 The high speeds and unlimited bandwidth use on the Internet 1000 plan make it the best plan for households full of people who are heavy internet users.
-You could ostensibly support up to six or seven people’s heavy internet usage with the Internet 1000 plan, unlike all of the other plans.
+You could ostensibly support up to six or seven people’s heavy internet usage with the Internet 1000 plan, unlike all of the other internet plans.

-Internet + TV Bundle Deals
+AT&T Internet Promotions and Bundle Deals

 The critical thing to remember with hybrid packages is that they have feature sets which are meant to compromise between internet speed and TV access while offering a lower cost.

-You probably won’t be able to get the fastest internet speeds or the most extensive TV coverage when you purchase a hybrid service.
+You probably won’t be able to get the fastest internet speeds or the most extensive live TV coverage when you purchase a hybrid service.
 The lower initial costs may be worth your while anyway.